 Great Shelford history timeline

-200 AD The earliest settlement in the parish was probably on the north bank of the river almost 2 km west of the modern village by this date.
+200 AD The earliest settlement in Great Shelford was probably on the north bank of the river almost two km west of the modern village by this date.
 There are remains from the Neolithic Period as well as evidence of a Roman settlement.

 1029 The Manor of Great Shelford was given to Ely Abbey by the parents of Leofsige, when he became a monk there.

-1086 There were 38 tenants were recorded in Great Shelford.
+1086 There were 38 tenants recorded in Great Shelford.

-1251 The water mill was recorded to be operating by this date.
+1251 The water mill in Great Shelford was recorded to be operating by this date.

 1798 A storm brought down half of the 80-ft.tower of St Mary’s Church.
 By 1808 the tower had been rebuilt.

-1845 A school was built near the junction of High and Church Streets and Woollards Lane.
+1845 A school was built near the junction of High and Church Streets and Woollards Lane, Great Shelford.

 1845 The Great Eastern London (Liverpool Street) to Cambridge line, with a station at Great Shelford, opened.